 American Express Membership Rewards has previously had transfer bonus promotions for transfers to British Airways and Delta.
 So a 40% transfer bonus to Delta will yield 105,000 (75,000 point sign-up bonus + 30,000 point transfer bonus) Delta miles which is enough for a business class ticket to Europe.

-If you applied for the Business Gold Card recently and got less than a 75,000 point bonus, you could send AMEX a secure message or call them to match the higher bonus.
+If you applied for The Business Gold Rewards Card from American Express OPEN recently and got less than a 75,000 point bonus, you could send AMEX a secure message or call them to match the higher bonus.
 It isn’t guaranteed that American Express will match the higher bonus, but the answer is “no” if you don’t ask!

 I’ll be passing on this card because the $10,000 spending requirement is too high.